hupkit/hupkit/docs/usage.md

 And choose a category (feature, refactor, bug, minor, style).

-**Note:** You may get a warning that some checks are pending, depending on your repositories branch protection you may not be able to merge then.
+**Note:** You may get a warning that some checks are pending, depending on your repository's branch protection you may not be able to merge then.

 #### Bat on the back

 Once the pull request is merged the author (unless you are merging your own) automatically gets little "pat on the back" for there work.

-You can change the default message `Thank you @author` using the `--pat` option.
+You can change the (default) message `Thank you @author` using the `--pat` option.

 ```bash
 $ hubkit merge 22 --pat=':beers: @author !'
 ```

-Or use the `--no-pat` option to disable for this merge.
+Or use the `--no-pat` option to skip it for this merge.

 **Caution:** The `!` has a special meaning in the shell, use single quotes to prevent expansion.